danpg94/space_missions/README.md

 - Finish our database structure
 - Create an automated scrpit to configure our stack in a Docker container
 - Create a series of tests for deployment

+## Week 4

+### Activities

+ IAAS/SAAS/PAAS and Terraform

+1. Explore different IAAS/SAAS/PAAS platforms (e.g., AWS, Azure, Google Cloud).

+2. Task: Choose a platform and provision a virtual machine (IAAS) or use a managed service (SAAS/PAAS) to host the web application.

+3. Configure the necessary network settings (e.g., security groups, firewall rules) to allow access to the web application.

+4. Collaboratively document the deployment process and configurations.

+### Standup Notes
+- Dockerfile created, step by step doc created
+- Updated our frontend
+- Backend and database implemented in django
+- Had issues with a branch merge

+### TODOs
+- Create ANSIBLE yml
+- Restructure
+- Finish up our frontend
+- Ramp up everybody on how to deploy to Azure
+- Create wiki page for documentation
+- ???
+- PROFIT!!